Screen Shot 2020-04-28 at 15.02.18.png

 The main location was an 18th century building in the city of Jogja.
 It is a city on the Indonesian island of Java known for its traditional arts and cultural heritage.
 Other locations were found along the way and were approached with an open mind.
 The use of spontaneity and chance play a fundamental role in my work, and I think that by approaching the production of the catalogue with the same attitude, it shows in the images and gives the images a strong sense of authenticity.
 Another location was the old bakery in Bandung, it is over 100 years old, and very little has changed since the 1920s from the furniture down to the trays and utensils.
 It seemed fitting to show the work titled ‘1841’ to open up a transient dialogue between the work and its environment.
 The largest work ‘untitled’ was shot in the entrance to a tofu factory.
 The ageing and worn effect of the wall shared a strong resemblance to the energy of the artwork.
 Even the chalk handwriting on the wall draws on similarities from previous works.
 The production of this catalogue has created a much clearer direction for my practice in the relationship between my work and the environment in which it is situated.
 I now realise that this is something that can be pre-meditated, and that the works can be directed by the space that they inhabit.”

-To receive a full catalogue of available artworks and price list please contact gallery@richeldisfineart.com
+To receive a full catalogue of available artworks please contact gallery@richeldisfineart.com